Homepage

 About us

 In its first year, the Book Initiative hosted inaugural lectures by Isabel Hofmeyr and Jill Lepore.
 Since then, we have co-organized transcribe-a-thons with the Colored Conventions Project and Alexander Library, sponsored graduate student field trips to area libraries and letterpresses, granted graduate student fellowships to Rare Book School, sponsored an undergraduate class in bookmaking as well as co-sponsored a rare book exhibition.
 Recent events include talks, bookbinding studios, and scavenger hunts with Javiera Barrientos, Jesse Erickson, Denise Gigante, Melina Moe, Heather O’Donnell, Matt Rubery, Andrew Stauffer, Corinna Zeltsman, Kari Kraus, Matthew Kirschenbaum, Tia Blassingame, Jonathan Senchyne, Priyasha Mukhopadhyay, Ryan Cordell, Christy Pottroff, Olivia Moy, Katherine Ruffin, Miles Grier, Nicholas Dames, and Isabel Duarte-Gray.
-As of fall 2023, the Scarlet Letterpress will be open to print student projects, dissertation and honors thesis title-pages, protest posters and more.
+As of fall 2023, the Scarlet Letterpress is open to print student projects, dissertation and honors thesis title-pages, protest posters and more.

 Interested in hearing more from us?

-Email us at book@cca.rutgers.edu to subscribe to our news letter!
+Email us at book@cca.rutgers.edu to subscribe to our newsletter!

 Upcoming Events